What to Expect from Medicare Bills12 minute read

 Medicare is the most expansive and expensive federal program in the U.S. By providing healthcare coverage for nearly 60 million people, the country spends more than $700 billion on healthcare services for those aged 65 and up (and some younger citizens who qualify).
 Despite this large amount of spending on coverage, it’s quite likely that you will have some Medicare bills leftover that you must pay.

 The Medicare website predicts that a person in “good health” will spend about $7,850 out-of-pocket on Medicare coverage every year (about $650 per month).
 That amount increases dramatically (to more than $1,000 per month) for people who have had a heart attack, have diabetes, or suffer from congestive heart failure.
 These payments come from all over, including monthly premiums, deductibles, prescriptions, and paying the remaining costs for the services.

 Here, we will discuss what you should expect from your bills (from all parts of Medicare) and how you can help yourself in the billing process when it comes to finally paying the bills.

-Billing For Original Medicare (Parts A & B)
+Original Medicare Bills (Parts A & B)